Giocol/PersonalWebsite/src/content/blog/gp3.md

     <div class="w-full lg:w-1/3">
         <h3>Sanity Event Data Asset</h3>
         <p class="text-justify">
-           This is an example of a <b>Sanity Event Data Asset</b>, that a desginer can define a sanity even with.
-It allows a simple way to select a <b>series of conditions</b> for said event to trigger, including the possibility to make the event re-trigger after a cooldown, and various randomizations to keep it varied, without needing to write <b>any extra code</b>.
+           This is an example of a <b>Sanity Event Data Asset</b>, that a designer can define a sanity even with.
+It allows a simple way to select a <b>series of conditions</b> for said event to trigger, including the possibility to make the event re-trigger after a cooldown, and various randomization to keep it varied, without needing to write <b>any extra code</b>.
         </p>
     </div>
 </div>